h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

     <img src="assets/stradegy-matrix.png" width="505" height="490">
 </p>

-As noted above, models for image classification that result from a transfer learning approach based on pre-trained convolutional neural networks are usually composed of two parts.
+As noted above, models for image classification that result from a transfer learning approach based on **pre-trained convolutional neural networks** are usually composed of two parts.
 When it comes to the Classifier one can follow several approaches when building the Classifier.
 For example:

 > **Global Average Pooling**: In this approach, instead of adding fully connected layers on top of the convolutional base, we add a global average pooling layer and feed its output directly into the softmax activated layer.
-Lin et al. (2013) provides a detailed discussion on the advantages and disadvantages of this approach.

 Other approaches include **Fully-connected layers** and **Linear support vector machines**.